estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 userName = 'Esteban'

 // the form was submitted
-// instead of assigning an empty string, null is assigned userName = null
+// instead of re-assigning an empty string, null is assigned userName = null
 ```

-`undefined & null` are great for managing empty data, either because it hasn't been set, or it has been reseted.
+#### 💡 `undefined & null` are great for managing empty data, either because it hasn't been set, or it has been reseted.

 #### NaN